trane-project/trane-project.github.io/src/assets/decks/transcription.md

 the only thing that works.
 It is what I wish had been my first lesson in music.
 Had it been, I would be much farther along.
 Had it been everyone's, our musical culture would be imaginably richer.

-Every other way works in the extent to which they get the student to engage in learning by ear, either by design or by accident.
+Every other way works in the extent to which they get the student to hear the music, either by design or by accident.
 One can, for example, use notation to recall a passage.
 The active perception and reproduction of the sounds themselves is, however, what drives the learning process.

 ## [You want it to be one way, but it's the other way](https://www.youtube.com/watch?v=PwuckTkE7T4)